andchir/shopker-wiki/Installation.md

-Shopkeeper4 application can be installed on a common shared-hosting or VDS.
+Shopker application can be installed on a common shared-hosting or VDS.
 While it is quite difficult to find shared hosting with MongoDB, but they are.
 You can also use a remote MongoDB database server, for example [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 System requirements (Symfony 4.x)
 ----------------------------------